Dennis Gyamfi

 Dennis Gyamfi (born 30 December 2001) is a Dutch professional footballer who plays as a right back for Challenger Pro League club Beerschot.

 Gyamfi grew up in England and is a product of the Leicester City and Brentford academies.
 He began his senior career with Dinamo Zagreb II in 2020 and transferred to Den Bosch in 2023.
+Gyamfi transferred to Belgian club Beerschot in 2025.

 Club career

 Youth career and Dinamo Zagreb II

 A right back, Gyamfi began his youth career in his native Netherlands with RKVV Meerburg.
 He moved to England in 2009 and had spells in the youth systems at London clubs Hanworth Sports and Brentford.
 Gyamfi transferred to the Leicester City Academy at the age of 14 and progressed through the ranks.
 At the end of the 2019–20 season, he turned down the offer of a three-year professional contract with Leicester City and became a free agent.
 Gyamfi signed a 3 1/2-year contract with Croatian First League club Dinamo Zagreb on a free transfer in December 2020.
 He made 26 Croatian Second League appearances and scored one goal for the reserve team prior to its disbandment at the end of the 2021–22 season.

 In July 2022, Gyamfi joined League One club Cheltenham Town on trial and made four pre-season friendly appearances, but was not offered a contract.
 He failed to win a call into a Dinamo Zagreb matchday squad during the first half of the 2022–23 season and departed the Stadion Maksimir in January 2023.